ethereum-optimism/supersim/examples/tictactoe/README.md

 ## Implementation Notes

 1. The "backend" is implemented as a React hook within [src/hooks/useGame.ts](./src/hooks/useGame.ts).
 Regardless of the connected wallet, this hook syncs all past events and listens for all new events emitted by the TicTacToe contract.
-All games can be looked up by the mapping provided from this hook.
+All games can be looked up by the mapping provided from this hook. the [src/hooks/usePlayerGames.ts](./src/hooks/usePlayerGames.ts) hook filters this down to the games relevant to the connected wallet.

 2. Each Game is looked up per player via the GameKey, `<chainId>-<gameId>-<player>`.
-As a game progresses, the latest action -- the emitted event -- made by each player is locally stored.
+As a game progresses, the latest action, the emitted event, made by each player is locally stored.
 This allows provides a quick lookup for the player to make their move by simply querying the Game state by their opponents address.

 ## Improvements

-- Install the contract directly from the frontend.
+1. **Install the contract directly from the frontend**.
+Since this contract can be permissionlessly deployed, we can envision users simply *installing* this game on new chains added into the superchain.
+From this, we can design our frontend to be flexible and react to new chains dynamically.

-- As a new chain is added, the frotend can simply detect this.
-Supersim for vanilla mode, superchain registry in production.
+2. **Chain abstraction**.
+The game allows players to *start* a game from any chain and must be finished in the same manner.
+However a player can do this simultaneously on multiple chains.
+How can we better design this in the frontend and provide a seamless experience initiating transactions between chains without requiring constant network switching.